 "Black Panthers, Brown Berets: Radical Social Movements of the Late 20th-Century" explores the ups-and-downs of various social movements during the 1960s and 70s.
 Much of this course will focus on histories not covered in K-12 education.
 For example, while the legacy of 1960s activism lives on in popular memory, as names like Malcolm X and the Black Panthers have become iconic – even controversial – in the American mainstream.
 Still, others remain lesser-known but equally important in shifting the course of history and challenging racial politics in the U.S.

-This course examines the histories of radical social movement organizations and individuals from the Black, Latinx, Asian American, and Native American communities as well as women of color feminisms and the Gay liberation movement.
-We will explore their greatest achievements along with their deepest pitfalls, and ponder the teachings these experiences can offer us today.
-Topics range from free school lunch programs and mobile healthcare facilities to FBI shootouts and international decolonizing alliances.
-Students will utilize primary sources – film, theater, photography, paintings, and manifestos – to learn about this history from the perspective of those who took part in the movements.
-We will conclude by considering representations of the radical social movements in the contemporary moment.
+This course examines the histories of radical social movement organizations and individuals from the Black, Latinx, Asian American, and Native American communities as well as women of color feminisms and the Queer liberation movement.
+We will explore their greatest achievements along with their deepest pitfalls and ponder the teachings these experiences can offer us today.
+Topics range from free school lunch programs and mobile healthcare facilities to international decolonizing alliances.
+You will utilize primary sources – film, theater, photography, paintings, and manifestos – to learn about this history from the perspective of those who took part in the movements.
+We will conclude the course with creative projects by you and your classmates.

 In "Black Panthers, Brown Berets" we will cover theories such as settler-colonialism, decolonization, intersectionality, Black feminism, and others.
 In this course, we will draw extensively from primary sources such as archives, television, radio, and film as a way to engage you in how historians construct narratives.
 We will also engage in extensive community conversations and group work.